-When you’re hiring remotely, chances are you’ll receive a huge number of applications.
-As we have established that remote hiring and working eliminates the location factor, it is obvious that the number of applications would increase, too.
+When hiring remotely, chances are you’ll receive a huge number of applications.
+It is established that remote hiring and working eliminates the location factor; hence, it is obvious that the number of applications would increase, too.

 So, to make sure your remote hiring process is as smooth as possible and you get the applications of relevant candidates, here are a few things to keep in mind:

 Responsibilities, expectations, and what defines success for them: these three points are the most important for any candidate.
-So, rather than focussing on the desirable character traits and education, tell them what would be expected from them.
-This would help the candidates in matching their skills with the requirements, and assessing whether or not they match the role.
+So, rather than focusing on the desirable character traits and education, tell them what will be expected of them.
+This will help the candidates match their skills with the requirements and assess whether or not they match the role.

 While working remotely in a team, it is vital to get on calls spontaneously to ensure the work gets done.
 Especially when there are dependencies within the team (which mostly are), it is better to focus on a particular time zone.

-However, if you’re hiring for an individual contributor role, this limitation may not be important.
-You may enable an asynchronous communication process for these employees.
-This would help you in keeping the working process smooth.
+However, this limitation may not be necessary if hiring for an individual contributor role.
+You may enable an asynchronous communication process for such employees.
+This will help you in keeping the working process smooth.

-So, assess the requirements you have and decide whether or not it is feasible for you to focus on a time zone.
+So, assess your requirements and decide whether or not it is feasible to focus on a time zone.

-Even though a number of organizations are engaged in remote recruitment and accepting remote work, a few expect the candidates to join their offices when it is safe to do so.
-If it is the case with you, you need to specify that to the candidate beforehand to avoid confusion and possible attrition later.
+Even though many organizations are engaged in remote recruitment and accepting remote work, a few expect the candidates to join their offices when it is safe to do so.
+If this is true for your organization, you need to specify that to the candidate beforehand to avoid confusion and possible attrition later.

 Furthermore, explain clearly what remote work means for you: whether you expect the person to log in for continuous hours or not; whether or not you have stipulated working hours; whether they’d be compensated for remote work facilities, i.e., internet, ergonomically sound set up, etc.